RedReign/FoundryVTT-BetterRolls5e/README.md

 - Mars (replaces the core roller, competing directly with Better Rolls.
 Its one or the other)
 - Better NPC Sheet 5e (very out of date)

+#### Partially Compatible (Special Notes)
+- Midi QOL: more or less works, but make sure to enable fast forward attack in the midi options.
+If auto hit detection is enabled in midi, you'll need to use the query roll mode in Better Rolls to have more accurate results (dual mode / triple mode will throw it off as midi does not detect edits in better rolls).
+- J2BA Animations: Only for attack rolls.
+If set to play on damage rolls it won't work.

 ## Installation
 ### Method 1
 - Start up Foundry and click "Install Module" in the "Add-On Modules" tab.